You Can't Pour From an Empty Cup, Mama

 I would never have guessed this is where my journey into motherhood would lead me.
 But my article writing and creation of my business would not have been possible if I hadn't been motivated by that self-care package to make myself a priority.

-So, I'm setting out on a mission to make that same type of gift I received available for loved ones to send to new moms everywhere.
-They'll soon be available here on my site!
+So, I've made that same type of gift I received available for others to send to new moms everywhere.

 I'm so glad to have you here!